Confidentiality of data

 All the EU Member States are applying their own national procedures and instructions with a view to ensuring the confidentiality of the data.
 Enterprises have the possibility to suppress such data relating to trade in cases where enterprise-specific data are recognisable in publications and this would harm its business.
 This kind of passive practice to suppress data (suppression at the request of a declarer) exists in most countries which publish international trade statistics.

-The following suppression classes applied at the Common Nomenclature are in use within the Finnish international trade statistics:
+The following suppression classes applied at the Combined Nomenclature are in use within the Finnish international trade statistics:

 - country-specific quantity data are not published

 - quantity data are not published at all

 - only the data on the total value are published

 - only the data on the total value and total quantity are published

 Regardless of the data being partly or completely suppressed, the data on the total value of the so-called suppressed commodity subheadings are published.
 Accordingly, the published value data on import and export are not short-covering because of the suppressions like the case may be in certain other countries.
 The suppressed data can also be published at classification levels, as long as the statistics ensure that individual suppressed data cannot be traced from the statistics by calculation.
 Applying this latter procedure, the total figures of international trade are always available at a certain classification level.